vdux/virtex/Readme.md

 `const {create, update} = virtex(effect)`

   * `create(tree)` - takes a virtual node tree and returns a DOM element
-  * `update(oldTree, newTree, node)` - takes the previous vnode tree and the new vnode tree and renders them into `node`
+  * `update(oldTree, newTree)` - takes the previous vnode tree and the new vnode tree and rendders them into the DOM over the old nodes
   * `effect(action)` - handle all effectful actions (DOM manipulation and thunk rendering, for the time being)

 ## Example